Home > Destinations > North America > USA > Utah > Suggested Itineraries > National Parks

 Days 2-4: Zion National Park

-Famous for its mammoth natural stone sculptures and unbelievably narrow slot canyon called The Narrows, this is a park that begs to be explored.
-Hop on the shuttle bus that runs the length of the Zion Canyon Scenic Drive, getting off to take trails.
-We especially recommend the easy Riverside Walk, which follows the Virgin River down a narrow canyon through hanging gardens.
-Especially pleasant on hot days, the Emerald Pools Trail traverses a forest of oak, maple, fir, and cottonwood trees, leading to a waterfall, hanging garden, and a shimmering pool.
+Famous for its mammoth natural stone sculptures and unbelievably narrow slot canyon called the Narrows, this park begs to be explored.
+Hop on the shuttle bus that runs the length of the Zion Canyon Scenic Drive, getting off to take in the trails.
+Take the easy Riverside Walk, which follows the Virgin River down a narrow canyon through hanging gardens.
+Especially pleasant on hot days, the Lower Emerald Pools Trail traverses a forest of oak, maple, fir, and cottonwood trees, leading to a waterfall, hanging garden, and a shimmering pool.

 Days 9-12: Arches & Canyonlands National Parks

-Beloved for its captivating red and orange rock formations, this area boasts two national parks that flank the lively town of Moab.
+Beloved for its captivatingly beautiful red-and-orange rock formations, this area holds two national parks that flank the lively town of Moab.
 Canyonlands National Park is a hikers' park.
 Stop at the Grand View Point Overlook, in the Island in the Sky District, and hike the Grand View Trail, which is especially scenic in late afternoon.
 Arches National Park is easier than Canyonlands to explore.
-Take the scenic drive and walk a few trails -- on the Devils Garden Trail you can see 15 to 20 arches including picturesque Landscape Arch.
+Take the scenic drive and walk a few trails -- on the Devils Garden Trail you can see 15 to 20 arches, including picturesque Landscape Arch.

 This well-kept secret offers brilliantly colored rock formations with a bit of history.
 The Fremont River created a lush oasis in this otherwise barren land where 19th-century pioneers settled the town of Fruita, named for the orchards they planted.
 Today you can explore the town and even pick fruit in season.
 Hikers can examine Pioneer Register, a rock wall where traveling pioneers "signed in," and explore canyons where famed outlaw Butch Cassidy is said to have hidden out between robberies.